university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

     title: "An example listing",
     description: "A description of some sort which gives the reader an idea of what the listing is about.",
     link: "#"
+  } },
+  { "listings-item": {
+    title: "An example listing",
+    description: "A description of some sort which gives the reader an idea of what the listing is about.",
+    link: "#"
   } }
 ]});
 </script>